I just had to make this cute version of Vegan Cauliflower Cheese! It has all the flavours of the original, but with a fun festive twist too.

 - Gently pour over the cheese sauce

-- sprinkle over vegan cheese if using.
+- Sprinkle over the panko mixture and the vegan cheese if using.

 - Bake in a moderate (180°C/Gas Mark 4/350°F) oven for 15-20 minutes until bubbling and golden.
-Be careful not to burn the trees!

 - Serve immediately